 NEXT MEETING

 Chair Peña reported that the Board will meet again on February 12, 2013.
-Ms. Derby stated that she would be showing some examples of completed projects in the Authority.
+Ms. Derby stated that she would be showing some completed projects approved by the Authority.
 She also reported Peter Brown will be making a presentation at the meeting.

 There being no further business to come before the Board, the meeting was adjourned.